natasharw/dob-bot/README.md

 ```
 $ python udp/udp_client.py
 ```
-In seperate terminal windows and follow on-screen prompts
+In separate terminal windows and follow on-screen prompts

 #### Or to use the TCP bot:
 ```